 Certified seed potatoes are more expensive than the potatoes in your pantry, but they are also guaranteed to be free of disease.
-That’s what the ‘certified’ references.
+That’s what the ‘certified’ means.

 How many do I need?

 It depends on how many you eat, really.
-We are a potato-heavy household (blame my Irish heritage), and we grow about 90-95% of what we consume in a year.
+We are a potato-heavy household and we grow about 90-95% of what we consume in a year.

 To do this, we start the season with about 3kg of an early crop.
 I play around with varieties, but this year it’s Jersey Bennes – my fave.